 The steam wand and hot water control dial can be found on one side of the machine, so you can dose and tamp on the left and add milk and hot water on the right.
 The set also includes some cleaning tools, an Allen key and descaling powder, to ensure you have everything you need to keep the model in tip-top condition.

 Overall, we found the design easy to use and clean – any smudges were easily buffed away with a soft cloth, for example, while the drip tray could be pulled out without issue for emptying.
 Any filter coffee that comes out while dosing can simply be brushed into the tray before emptying at a later stage.

-To load the machine with beans you simply pour them directly into the neatly positioned 250g bean hopper – it's the ideal size for a standard small bag of beans.
+To load the machine with beans - these can be bought from beanz.com - you simply pop your coffee beans into the neatly positioned 250g bean hopper, which we found was the ideal size for a standard bag of 227g beans.
 Similar in design to the Barista Express, there’s an extraction pressure gauge and two buttons that provide a choice over one- or two-cup espresso extraction.
 You can switch between auto and manual dosing via the dial and adjust your grind size on the side of the machine.
 A nice touch is the razor tool to perfect your puck and scrape away any excess ground coffee when you’re manually dosing your cup.

 - Comes with a dial to adjust the grind size

 - Quick to grind and release ground coffee into the filter

 To work out if the Sage Barista Express Impress would be a winner for any bleary-eyed coffee addict first thing in the morning, we conducted a series of tests.
 The first was to create an espresso, assess the thickness of the crema and measure the temperature at which it was served; the recommendation is between 60ºC and 80ºC.